 - Patients should be screened over the phone, or suitable online screening tool such as the Self-Assessment Tool, for symptoms of COVID-19 when scheduling appointments. - All patients (and those accompanying them, if applicable) should be screened again by the staff at the point of entry to the office/clinic to assess for symptoms and exposure history on the day of their scheduled appointment. - Staff conducting screening on site should ideally be behind a barrier.
-A plexiglass barrier can protect reception staff from droplets.
-If the office is unable to provide this physical barrier for those screening, the health care worker (HCW) doing the screening should use Droplet and Contact Precautions.
+A barrier (e.g., plexiglass) can protect reception staff from droplets.
+If the office is unable to provide this physical barrier for those screening, the health care worker (HCW) doing the screening should maintain a 2 metre distance and if unable to then should use Droplet and Contact Precautions.
 This includes the following PPE gloves, isolation gown, a surgical/procedure mask, and eye protection (goggles or face shield). - The latest COVID-19 Patient Screening Guidance Document on the MOH COVID-19 website should be used and may be adapted as needed and appropriate for screening purposes.
 Note that the case definition is primarily for public health surveillance. - For reference, a full list of common COVID-19 symptoms is available in the COVID-19 Reference Document for Symptoms on the MOH COVID-19 website.
 Atypical symptoms and signs of COVID-19 are also available on this document and should be considered, particularly in children, older persons, and people living with a developmental disability.